 Using the present progressive in yes/no questions is pretty straightforward.
 You just need to add the opening and closing question marks and the interrogative intonation when you speak – otherwise, this would be a perfectly correct affirmative sentence.

-If you wanted to make it negative, it would be as easy as adding “no” (or any other negative particle such as nunca, nadie o ninguno) right before the periphrasis:
+If you wanted to make it negative, it would be as easy as adding “no” (or any other negative word such as nunca, nadie o ninguno) right before the periphrasis:

 ¿No está haciendo el exámen? – Isn’t he taking the test?